modelstar-labs/docs/docs/introduction/index.md

 :::info

-We will add support to other data platforms, such as Databricks, Redshift, soon
+We will soon add support to other data platforms, such as Databricks, Redshift.

 :::